kaia rose - creator, director, producer, lead editor

 Eric is the CEO of Unreel Films, LLC in New York City.
 Since its founding in 2013, he has produced, directed, written, edited, and directed the cinematography of hundreds of projects including SAG Short Films, promo videos, music and dance videos, pilots, documentaries, and more.
 He has successfully crowd-funded three films: his short documentary Behind the Mirror (2017), the feature documentary Just Go (2015), and the SAG Film Alistair’s Wednesday (2015) starring Grizz Chapman from 30 Rock.

-nicole crescimanno - co-producer, consultant
+nicole crescimanno - producer

 Nicole is deeply concerned about climate change, which inspired her to obtain an M.A. in Climate and Society from Columbia University.
 She is currently working for Professor James Hansen as the program coordinator of the Earth Institute’s program on Climate Science, Awareness and Solutions.
 She also co-leads the NYC chapter of Citizens’ Climate Lobby, a group that advocates for carbon fee and dividend legislation.
 She is committed to helping others find their voice and empowering them to contribute towards climate solutions.

-sarabeth brockley - co-producer, consultant
+sarabeth brockley - producer

 Sarabeth works for social justice and advocacy campaigns that operate at the nexus between public discourse and climate policy advocacy, while focusing on people as drivers of change.
 She has worked as the Senior Relations Manager at Climate Action Network International and as a Policy Analyst in the Division for Sustainable Development at the United Nations.
 She also serves as Citizens’ Climate Lobby’s (CCL) Deputy Director for Strategic Engagement within their Pathway to Paris program, which aggregates political will around the COP21 UNFCCC negotiations and action on climate change.
 Sarabeth is a former Peace Corps Volunteer (Peru 2011-2012) and holds a B.S. in Environmental Science from Moravian College and a MA in Environmental Policy Design from Lehigh University.